 Nevertheless, biomonitoring in the Berg River that was done for this application is a regular requirements for WULA's.
-It serves as background, should it in future transpire that incremental water quality and quantity impacts from Zwartfontein and other locations along the river become apparent.
+It serves as background, should it in future transpire that incremental water quality and quantity impacts from Bonathabo and other locations along the river become apparent.

-This report is particularly about the assessment of water courses on the Zwartfontein property and the possible effects of the dam's enlargement on these water courses.
+This report is particularly about the assessment of water courses on the Bonathabo property and the possible effects of the new dam on these water courses.
 With any large irrigation scheme there is always the possibility of more agricultural return flow, with its deleterious impacts.

 The drainage lines have already been transformed into storm water management systems and return flow canals.
-The enlargement of the dam would not add to these impacts, if only the farm's management endeavours to conserve the little ecological functioning that is still left in these canals.
+The new dam would not add to these impacts, if only the farm's management endeavours to conserve the little ecological functioning that is still left in these canals.